tcolgate/godinstall/README.md

 ## Mis(sing)-Features

-- Sources, Content-?, Trnslations not  currently handled
+- Content-?, Trnslations not  currently handled
-- The objects in the blob store are likely to change
-- Only a single component is populated at present
+- Only a single component(main) is populated at present
 - Package name + version + arch must be unique accross all componenets in a repository (not merely main + other)
+- The objects in the blob store should be fairly stable now, some changes may still be needed
+- Changes files are the basic unit of version control.
+All architectures for a package must be included in one changes file at present.
+Repeated upgrades of changes files for the same package name and version will be ignored
+- Uploading a lone deb that is already covered by a previous changes upload will have undefined results.
+Especially if the package name does not match the source package name of the original upload.
+This will be fixed once I can figure out how it should behave.

 ## Example